REQUEST AN ESTIMATE

 Level 2 or Level 3: What are the Best Electric Vehicle Chargers? | metroEV

-With the growth in the sales of electric vehicles in Canada, and around the world, comes a growing issue for the automotive industry, and more importantly, the consumers who are purchasing these electric vehicles (EVs), and/or planning to purchase them.
-How do they ‘fill-up’ their EVs when the batteries run down?
+With the growth of electric vehicles in Canada comes a growing concern for the automotive industry, and more importantly, the consumers who are purchasing these electric vehicles (EVs).
+How do they recharge their EVs when the batteries run down?

-But what about EVs ?
+Vehicle owners are already familiar with the process of filling up their gas tank as the needle approaches empty.
+You pull into the closest gas station and start fueling.There are almost always gas stations around when you need them.
+But what about EVs?
 You can’t pull into a gas station and fill up with electricity (in most places), and you’d have to tow your electric car to the nearest EV charging station if you run out of electricity on the road.
-So what’s the solution?
+So what’s the solution and what EV charger types should you be looking into for your installation?

 The Future of EV Infrastructure